 Female visitors may wear culottes and skorts; however, they must be no shorter than one (1) inch above the knee.
 No form of seductive garment shall be allowed, and appropriate undergarments (bra and panties) must be worn.
 If a dress is “see-through” a slip must be worn.

 Male and female visitors will be allowed to wear blue jeans and shorts.
 All shorts must be hemmed and must be no shorter than one (1) inch above the knee.

-Visiting will be from 8:00 a.m. to 4:00 p.m. on Saturday and Sunday.
+Visiting will be from 8:00 a.m. to 4:00 p.m. on Friday, Saturday and Sunday.
+Non-contact visiting is only on Fridays.
 Visitors will not be admitted to DCI after 3:00 p.m.
 Visitors will be admitted to DCI as soon as possible after arrival for visiting.